makrai/notes/ringeval-18-avec-2018-ccc.md

   and performance is the total Concordance Correlation Coefficient (CCC) [45, 83] averaged over the dimensions.
 ...
-* CCC is preferred over the Pearson’s Correlation Coefficient (PCC), because it
+* CCC is preferred over the Pearson’s Correlation Coefficient (PCC), because
   * sensitive to bias and scaling, and permit discriminative training when used as cost function [83] [83] Felix Weninger, Fabien Ringeval, Erik Marchi, and Björn Schuller.
 2016.